Jadashi97/Jadashi97/README.md

 # Hi, 👋🏿✨
 # 1. ABOUT ME 👨🏾‍💻
     I am Nyarji Daniel Jada.
-    A Proficient FrontEnd developer.
-Currently learning and dabbling into BackEnd stuff.
+    A Proficient Full Stack developer.
+Currently learning and dabbling in both FrontEnd and BackEnd stuff to add onto my skills.
     Down to Earth and trying to be the best possible version of myself.

     Pronoun  : He/Him/His